anir-tubi/tubi-roku/README.md

   Note: This will also push the current qa branch to github.

 9\.
 Create a CH ticket with any changes that have been made and give the ticket the QA team for manual testing.
-Make sure the changes are written in such a way that non technical readers will be able to consume this information.
-The title of the changes will be used in one of the last steps when creating a release within Github.
+You can build most of the copy for this ticket by running `gulp buildQaChanges`.
+Make sure that no work is missing in the list and that the included info looks correct.

 10\.
 Any bugs found by QA should be fixed, committed to master, and then cherry picked into this QA build.
 Use the following command to update the staging channel with the latest version of the QA branch.